This is a leisure cycle trail, devised as ‘Inexplicable York’ for York Cycle Campaign in May 2020.

 Is the ledge a bench seat, or a viewing platform?
 Perhaps watching would-be invaders get stuck in the quicksand-like mud was a spectator sport.

 A light railway that appears out of a wall and disappears into the river by the Millennium Bridge.
-Perhaps it helped shuttle goods from a long-dead factory to waiting boats, but what those goods were, we don’t know.
+In the late 1800s and early 1900s it transported munitions (delivered from Woolwich Arsenal) from the riverside to the Ordnance Depot.
+For once, Beeching is not to blame.

 The side of a house near the railway station has a large mural of a Tansy Beetle, the rare, beautiful, iridescent green species that lives in York and almost nowhere else in Britain.